multilingual

-One of the hardest things to do with Wordpress is creating a multilingual blog / website that is easy to maintain and develop.
+One of the hardest things to do with WordPress is creating a multilingual site or blog that is easy to maintain and develop.

-I’ve had this discussion in the past, with a description of various plugins and methods to develop a multilingual Wordpress blog / site.
+I’ve had this discussion in the past, with a description of various WordPress plugins and methods to develop a multilingual WordPress site or blog.

-In that article I’ve talked about the theory behind multilingual web-developement and mostly about the multilingual Wordpress and four ways of implementing it:
+In that article I’ve talked about the theory behind multilingual web-developement and mostly about the multilingual WordPress website and four ways of implementing it:

 Beside this, there are more really cool features that help you get a complete translation done, like: